accordproject/cicero-ui/src/ContractEditor/README.md

 - `value`: An `object` which is the initial contents of the editor.
 - `lockText`: A `boolean` to lock all non variable text.
+- `readOnly`: A `boolean` to lock all text and remove the formatting toolbar.

 #### Functionality